coli-saar/coli-saar.github.io/grpo_prm.md

 <br>

-We evaluated GRPO and λ-GRPO on a toy, synthetic task using GPT-2-small (TODO: cite), so that we could assess their robustness to this imbalanced process step/reward frequency effect.
+We evaluated GRPO and λ-GRPO on a toy, synthetic task using GPT-2-small (Radford et al., 2018), so that we could assess their robustness to this imbalanced process step/reward frequency effect.

 ## The environment